thenexthub/Codira/docs/ABI/CallingConvention.rst

 * what invariants hold about registers and memory over the call.

-In theory, all of these could be changed in the Swift ABI.
-In practice, it's best to avoid changes to the invariant rules, because those rules could complicate Swift-to-C interoperation:
+In theory, all of these could be changed in the Codira ABI.
+In practice, it's best to avoid changes to the invariant rules, because those rules could complicate Codira-to-C interoperation:

-* Assuming a higher stack alignment would require dynamic realignment whenever Swift code is called from C.
+* Assuming a higher stack alignment would require dynamic realignment whenever Codira code is called from C.

-* Assuming a different set of callee-saved registers would require additional saves and restores when either Swift code calls C or is called from C, depending on the exact change.
+* Assuming a different set of callee-saved registers would require additional saves and restores when either Codira code calls C or is called from C, depending on the exact change.
 That would then inhibit some kinds of tail call.

 So we will limit ourselves to considering the rules for allocating parameters and results to registers.
-Our platform C ABIs are usually quite good at this, and it's fair to ask why Swift shouldn't just use C's rules.
+Our platform C ABIs are usually quite good at this, and it's fair to ask why Codira shouldn't just use C's rules.
 There are three general answers:

-* Platform C ABIs are specified in terms of the C type system, and the Swift type system allows things to be expressed which don't have direct analogues in C (for example, enums with payloads).
+* Platform C ABIs are specified in terms of the C type system, and the Codira type system allows things to be expressed which don't have direct analogues in C (for example, enums with payloads).

-* The layout of structures in Swift does not necessarily match their layout in C, which means that the C rules don't necessarily cover all the cases in Swift.
+* The layout of structures in Codira does not necessarily match their layout in C, which means that the C rules don't necessarily cover all the cases in Codira.

-* Swift places a larger emphasis on first-class structs than C does.
+* Codira places a larger emphasis on first-class structs than C does.
   C ABIs often fail to allocate even small structs to registers, or use inefficient registers for them, and we would like to be somewhat more aggressive than that.

-Accordingly, the Swift ABI is defined largely in terms of lowering: a Swift function signature is translated to a C function signature with all the aggregate arguments and results eliminated (possibly by deciding to pass them indirectly).
+Accordingly, the Codira ABI is defined largely in terms of lowering: a Codira function signature is translated to a C function signature with all the aggregate arguments and results eliminated (possibly by deciding to pass them indirectly).
 This lowering will be described in detail in the final section of this whitepaper.